cognitedata/neat/docs/data-modeling-lifecycle/tutorial-1-knowledge-acquisition.md

 1. Validate the sheet using the `neat` UI.
 2. Visualize the sheet using the `neat` UI.
-3. Export the ontology to an open standard format (e.g., OWL, RDF, JSON-LD).
+3. Export the ontology to an open standard format (e.g., OWL, SHACL, RDF).

 ## DMS Architect: Alice